What Is a Mesothelioma Biopsy?

 Endoscopic Mesothelioma Biopsies

-A doctor performs an endoscopic biopsy by inserting an endoscope — a long, thin, flexible tube with a light and camera — into the body through a small incision.
-Using an endoscope, a doctor can see inside a person’s body, identify suspected cancer cells and collect a tissue sample for testing.
+To perform an endoscopic biopsy, your doctor will insert an endoscope — a long, thin, flexible tube with a light and camera — through a small incision.
+Using an endoscope, your doctor can identify suspected cancer cells and collect a tissue sample for testing.

 Types of Endoscopic Biopsies for Mesothelioma